Life Insurance with a Felony.

 That said…

-Most individuals who have been convicted of a felony or misdemeanor will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals convicted of a felony or misdemeanor will usually fall into one of three categories that we can make some “assumptions” about that will generally hold true.

 3 Primary Categories for Misdemeanors and Felonies